VerifyTests/Verify/docs/mdsource/naming.source.md

  * `type`: The class the test method exists in.
  * `method`: The test method.

-Return null to default to the standard behavior for a given file.
-The returned path can be relative to the directory sourceFile exists in.

 For example to place all `.verified.` files in a `{ProjectDirectory}\Snapshots` the following could be used:

 snippet: DerivePathInfo

+Return null to any of the values to use the standard behavior.
+The returned path can be relative to the directory sourceFile exists in.

 DerivePathInfo can also be useful when deriving the storage directory on a [build server](build-server.md#custom-directory-and-file-name)